+Cumbria Office of the Police, Fire and Crime Commissioner & Cumbria Constabulary

 Joint Procurement Regulations

+November 2023

+Joint Procurement Regulations

+Contents

 Definitions 3

-Introduction 5
+Introduction

 The Business Code of Conduct 7

 Purpose 7

 Application 7

 Conduct 7

 Prevention of Fraud and Corruption 8

-Declaration of Interest 8
+Declaration of Interest

 Code of Conduct Declaration Form 9

 Confidentiality and Accuracy of Information 9

 Competition 9

 Business Gifts 9

 Hospitality 9

 Supplier Contact Form 9

-Procurement & Contracting Policy and Procedures .10
+Procurement & Contracting Policy and Procedures 10

 Introduction 10

 Purpose 10

 Scope of the Regulations 10

 Spend Limits 11

 Procurement Responsibilities 11

 Procurement Policy 13

-Links to Forms .14
+Links to Forms 14

 To be read in conjunction with the Procurement Contracting Procedures Handbook providing details of Public Procurement Regulations, Procurement Routes and Procurement Processes.

+Definitions

+'Authorised Officer' - means any officer who by the nature of his or her job, or as directed by a manager, is authorised to place orders.

+'Award Criteria' - means the criteria upon which the decision for the award of the contract is based.

+'Blue light'-means the Commissioner's and Constabulary e-Tendering Portal.

+'Chief Constable' - means the Chief Constable for Cumbria Constabulary.